Skip to content

 A Chapel and a Mausoleum of the Villa Owners

 This complex also features a renovated chapel that houses the tomb of Fabio Mazzoleni, the original owner who built the Villa Varda.
 In its new shape, the chapel is now neo-Gothic in style.
-Today, this chapel could be reserved for small weddings, providing a magnificent backdrop to your magical day.
+This chapel could be reserved for small weddings today, providing a magnificent backdrop to your magical day.

-A mausoleum is also part of the complex where some members of the Morpurgo family, the later owners of the Villa Varda until 1943, were laid to rest.
-This is worth stopping by if you want to learn about the history of the place you are visiting.
+The complex also includes a mausoleum where some Morpurgo family members, the Villa Varda’s later owners until 1943, were laid to rest.
+It is worth stopping by if you want to learn about the history of the place you are visiting.

 The Ice House

-This is an underground chest that was used to store food.
-It used to contain ice that was much needed for the purpose of preservation.
-This was before 1932 when a tower was established with a water tank inside to supply two fountains that water the gardens.
+This underground chest was used to store food and ice, which was much needed for preservation.
+This was before 1932 when a tower with a water tank was established to supply two fountains that water the gardens.

 A Winery and a Silk Farm